Advocating For Grandparent Rights In Anchorage, Wasilla, The Kenai Peninsula And Throughout Alaska

 Over 55 Years Of Family Law Experience

-Our family law attorneys have assisted grandparents in Anchorage, Wasilla, the Kenai Peninsula, and throughout Alaska with visitation and custody rights that have involved many different types of situations.
+Our family law attorneys have extensive knowledge of the legal aspects and challenges involved in grandparent rights cases, assisting grandparents in Anchorage, Wasilla, the Kenai Peninsula, and throughout Alaska with visitation and custody rights that have involved many different types of situations and scenarios.
+Our office is dedicated to supporting clients through every step of the process, ensuring you understand the various scenarios that may arise and the legal aspects at play.
 We have even helped grandparents with grandchild adoption.

-We have more than 55 years of combined experience handling all types of family law matters.
+With more than 55 years of combined experience, we have successfully handled all types of family law matters, achieving favorable outcomes for our clients.
 If you are looking for guidance, or wish to understand whether you have rights to visit or seek custody of your grandchild, reach out to our team.

 Let us help – contact us today!